mbertucci47/keytheorems/README.md

 # keytheorems

 A LaTeX package to use [`amsthm`](https://www.ctan.org/pkg/amsthm) with a key-value interface.
 Meant to emulate most of the functionality of [`thmtools`](https://www.ctan.org/pkg/thmtools) but written in expl3.
-The goal was just an exercise in using expl3, but if you find a bug feel free to open an issue or PR.
+If you find a bug please open an issue or pull request.

 ## Sample document
 ```tex